How To Use Your Xbox One Controller on your PC

 Plug the wireless adapter into your PC and let Windows pick it up.
 If it doesn’t, try a different USB port.
 Windows should detect the adapter and install any drivers necessary to run it.

 Then hold the Xbox button on the controller to turn it on and press the button on the adapter to make it search for the controller.
 Press the Bind button near the top of the controller and watch the blinking light.
-Once it does solid, the controller and adapter have paired and you would be able to use it right away.
+Once it stops blinking and goes solid, the controller and adapter have paired and you should be able to use it right away.

 Bluetooth Xbox One controller